UX vs UI: Design, Differences, and Relationship

 - Clear—Clarity is the most important characteristic of a user interface.
 It justifies the definition of the user interface as a medium of interaction for users and systems with meaning and function.
 Each element should represent exactly what they are enabling users to perform what function they want.

 - Concise—Being clear with your features is good.
 However, over-explaining instructions or descriptions may bore your users.
-You should be clear with as shorter explanation as possible.
+You should be clear with an as shorter an explanation as possible.
 If you can use one word instead of two, do it.
 If you can explain a feature in one sentence instead of four, go for it.

 - Familiar—Making an interface intuitive is a challenging part of a UI designer’s job.
 This deals with the conventions that the target audience is used to.
 Making a UI intuitive is simply making it familiar.
 To do this, one should integrate signs, icons, or templates that have been already encountered before.
 A navigation bar or a search bar is conventionally located at the topmost part of an application page.
 This is also the same convention that most designers and customers are used to.
 Changing its placement means risking the familiarity of the users in navigating through your software application.
 Therefore, this is something that you should avoid.